minrk/conda-bundle/README.md

 - rely on existing bootstrap of conda itself, to eliminate any limitations relative to `conda install`
 - record the results of `conda env create -f environment.yml`
 - pack up the results (conda packages and pip wheels)
-- bundle them up in a directory with an installer script
+- bundle them up in a directory with an installer script and make a .tar.gz archive

 The result should be a directory you can pack up and distribute for single-command offline installation.